Menu

 As you go to purchase chlorine shock, you’ll notice 3 main types: shock, super shock and mega shock.
 The difference between these types is their active ingredient and how much of the active ingredient it has, as well as the available chlorine content is.

 Sodium Dichlor is a common type of shock, made with 99% sodium dichloro-s-triazinetrione dihydrate as the active ingredient and has an available chlorine content of 55.5%.
 When you are shocking your pool for routine maintenance, this type of shock will be sufficient.
-Also makes a good shock for saltwater pools and spas.
+Also makes a good shock for salt water pools and spas.

 The active ingredient in Super Shock is calcium hypochlorite.
 It is made up of 68% calcium hypochlorite and has 65% available chlorine content.
 Super Shock should be used when you have cloudy water and notice algae growing.